DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 For a virtio-net device to receive traffic, the traffic's Layer 2 header must include both the virtio-net device's MAC address and VLAN tag.
-The Intel® DPDK sample code behaves in a similar manner to a learning switch in that it learns the MAC address of the virtio-net devices from the first transmitted packet.
+The DPDK sample code behaves in a similar manner to a learning switch in that it learns the MAC address of the virtio-net devices from the first transmitted packet.
 On learning the MAC address,
-the Intel® DPDK vhost sample code prints a message with the MAC address and VLAN tag virtio-net device.
+the DPDK vhost sample code prints a message with the MAC address and VLAN tag virtio-net device.
 For example:

 .. code-block:: console